-Global Automotive Aftermarket Market Size, Share, Trends, COVID-19 Impact and Growth Forecast Report - Segmented By Replacement Type (Battery, Tyre, Filters, Brake Parts, Turbochargers, Body Parts, Wheels, and Others); Service Channel (DIFM, DIY, and OE); Distribution Channel (Wholesalers & Distributors and Retailers); Certification (Certified Parts, Genuine Parts, and Uncertified Parts) and Region (North America, Europe, Aisa-Pacific, Latin America, Middle East And Africa) - Industry Analysis (2024 to 2029)
+Global Automotive Aftermarket Market Size, Share, Trends and Growth Forecast Report, Segmented By Replacement Type (Battery, Tyre, Filters, Brake Parts, Turbochargers, Body Parts, Wheels, and Others); Service Channel (DIFM, DIY, and OE); Distribution Channel (Wholesalers & Distributors and Retailers); Certification (Certified Parts, Genuine Parts, and Uncertified Parts) and Region (North America, Europe, Aisa-Pacific, Latin America, Middle East And Africa), Industry Analysis (2026 to 2034)

 ID: 8204